talkops/talkops-extension-template-nodejs/README.md

-# TalkOps Extension: Boilerplate NodeJS
+# TalkOps Extension: Template NodeJS

 A TalkOps Extension made to work with [TalkOps](https://link.talkops.app/talkops).

-This Extension serves as a boilerplate designed to assist Node.js developers in effortlessly creating and integrating their own extensions.
+This Extension serves as a template designed to assist Node.js developers in effortlessly creating and integrating their own extensions.

 ## Installation Guide